 Law enforcement, criminal justice professionals, and other community stakeholders.

-This tuition-free online training was developed in joint partnership between the Virginia Center for Policing Innovation (VCPI) and the Western Community Policing Institute (WCPI) and was originally supported by cooperative agreement 2008-CK-WXK-003 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).
+This tuition-free online training was developed in joint partnership between the National Center for Policing Innovation (NCPI), formerly known as the Virginia Center for Policing Innovation, and the Western Community Policing Institute (WCPI) and was originally supported by cooperative agreement 2008-CK-WXK-003 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).